OpenWRT AccessPoint / WiFi configuration tutorial

 Once these packages are installed, reboot your router.

-Now you should be able to see new menu item in Network->Wireless
+Now you should be able to see a new menu item in Network -> Wireless.

 - Operating frequency AC mode, Channel 36, Width: 80MHz